 I wanted to take this time to reintroduce myself and my company / brand.
-I have been a dietitian for half a decade and my company is now 4 years old.
+I have been a dietitian since 2013 and my company is almost half a decade old.
 I have had a chance to explore the industry, see what kind of clients I click with and what kind of information I want to spread.
 I have had the ability to make mistakes and have had the achievement of amazing success.
 I have learned and I have grown, and I continue to learn and grow.
 I am so excited for what JuliENERGYnutrition, LLC has in store.

 If you aren’t familiar with my story, let me share it.